httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

   Accept-CH-Lifetime: 86400
 ~~~

-For example, based on the Accept-CH and Accept-CH-Lifetime example above, which is received from bar.com in response to a resource request initiated by foo.com, both of which are potentially trustworthy origins: a user agent could persist a double-keyed Accept-CH preference, for requests initiated to bar.com from foo.com, for up to 86400 seconds (1 day).
-Then, if a request is initiated to bar.com from foo.com before the preference is stale the client could append the requested header fields (DPR, Width, and Viewport-Width in this example) to all requests matching that origin.
-Alternatively, if the same Accept-CH-Lifetime preference was advertised by bar.com, then same Client Hints header fields can be advertised on a navigation to the origin, and any requests to same origin initiated as a result of processing a response from bar.com.
+For example, based on the Accept-CH and Accept-CH-Lifetime example above, which is received from bar.com in response to a resource request initiated by foo.com, both delivered over a secure transport: a user agent SHOULD persist an Accept-CH preference bound to foo.com, for requests initiated to bar.com from foo.com, for up to 86400 seconds (1 day); this preference SHOULD NOT extend to requests initiated to bar.com from other origins.

 If Accept-CH-Lifetime occurs in a message more than once, the last value overrides all previous occurrences.